Let Go of Unhealthy Thoughts

 Speak and act from unwise thoughts, and sorrow will follow you as surely as the wheel follows the ox who draws the cart.
 Speak and act from wise thoughts and happiness will follow you as closely as your shadow, unshakable. —The Dhammapada

 Whatever we regularly think colors our experience—all day, every day.
-Once we start to watch these thoughts, we discover that most of them are reruns.
+Once we start to watch these thoughts, we discover that 90% of them are reruns!
 Others are about problems: “I need to call John about the roof again.
 I hope he can finally fix it.”
 Some are about our preferences: “I like the way this person talks.”
 “I really hate this traffic.”
-Many are self-evaluation: “Oops, I’m messing up again.
+Many are worry or self-evaluation: “Oops, I’m messing up again.
 How do I get through this?”
 “Wow, I pulled that off well.
-I hope they notice!”
+I hope it was noticed!”

 Our life is shaped and determined by our thoughts.
 Usually we are only half conscious of the way thoughts direct our life; we are lost in thoughts as if they are reality.
 We take our own mental creations quite seriously, endorsing them without reservation.